RobertTLange/minimal-meta-rl/Readme.md

 jupyter notebook visualize_results.ipynb
 ```

 4. **Extra**: Running the training on the cluster.
-Log into the cluster and execute the qsub bash script:
+Log into the cluster and execute one of the qsub bash script:

 ```
+qsub cluster_single_job.sh
-qsub cluster_train.sh
+qsub cluster_batch_job.sh
 ```

+The later runs the same training procedure for 5 different random seeds.